atomheartother/wanwan-html5/README.md

 )

 # wanwan-html5
-This is an HTML5 version of the flash animation "WAN WAN INTENSIFIES.sfw".
+This is an HTML5 version of the flash animation "WAN WAN INTENSIFIES.swf".
 CSS animations controlled by pure Javascript for very fluid wolf girl.

 # Why?
 Wan not?